zachpoblete/MouseToys/README.md

 | <kbd>WheelUp</kbd> | 🚀 Accelerated scroll up (scroll faster to scroll farther) |
 | <kbd>WheelDown</kbd> | 🚀 Accelerated scroll down |

+You can enable or disable Accelerated Scroll by right-clicking the AutoHotkey tray icon.
+This opens the tray menu where you can toggle the checkmark next to "Enable Accelerated Scroll".

 ## 🪟 Window and general shortcuts (XButton1)

 | Press this | To do this |